evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 noticeable, but what has been seen cannot be unseen.
 Every time I opened a new tab in my web browser I could see a grain on the blank page if I looked closely.
 I think this was because the custom resolution was limiting colour depth.
-Radeon Software liste 8 and 10 bit colour options, but selecting either would fail and revert back to 6 bpc after using the technique from that YouTube video.
+Radeon Software listed 8 and 10 bit colour options, but selecting either would fail and revert back to 6 bpc after using the technique from that YouTube video.